zbyte64/zbyte64.github.io/index.md

 ---
 layout: about
-title: Empower Your Remote Software Teams with Expert Leadership from Within
+title: Empower Remote Software Teams to Thrive
 ---

 ### Approach